Taiko Drumming Course

 In addition to his teaching and solo performing schedule, he is the instructor of groups 'Suiko' and 'Nadeshiko', as well as the leader and Artistic Director of the internationally touring group, Wadaiko TOKARA.
 Art was also a performer with Grandmaster Daihachi Oguchi and Osuwa Daiko AshuraGumi for six years.

-For more information about Art Lee:
+For more information about the Instructors:

-visit his website at:
+visit the cast website at: